Kid Cudi: Drug use

-In a January 2013 interview, Cudi revealed that he had stopped smoking marijuana in 2011, both for the sake of his child and due to frustration with constantly being associated with the drug and stoner culture.
+In a January 2013 interview, Cudi revealed that he had stopped smoking cannabis in 2011, both for the sake of his child and due to frustration with constantly being associated with the drug and stoner culture.

 In a March 2013 interview, Cudi talked about how his initial sudden and unexpected fame drove him to alcohol and drugs:

-However, in 2022, Cudi tweeted about going to rehab for cocaine addiction in 2016:
+Despite this period of sobriety, in 2022 Cudi tweeted about going to rehab and relapsing with cocaine in 2016:

 Mental health

 In a 2013 interview, Cudi revealed he had suffered an addiction to anti-depressant medication, which had been prescribed to help him deal with an "emotional breakdown" after a failed relationship.
 Cudi has been open about his addiction to pharmaceuticals in his music, namely the songs "Dr. Pill" and "The Nothing".
 In a 2014 interview, Cudi spoke on his struggles with depression and suicidal ideation: "I've dealt with suicide for the past five years.
 There wasn't a week or a day that didn't go by where I was just like, 'You know, I wanna check out.'
 I know what that feels like, I know it comes from loneliness, I know it comes from not having self-worth, not loving yourself."

 In a July 2016 interview, Kid Cudi revealed he suffered from survivor guilt: "I didn't like that I had money and success and I had made it.
 Everybody I had ever met in my life, good people, weren't able to experience the same, and I wasn't able to truly enjoy my success.
 Even though I worked hard for it, it bothered me that I had just had so much and my friends didn't."

 In October 2016, Cudi revealed on his Facebook page that he had checked himself into rehabilitation for depression and suicidal urges.
-In a August 2022 interview with Esquire, Cudi spoke on how two weeks after being admitted to rehab in 2016, he had suffered a stroke, revealing the incident forced him to spend the next few months in physical rehabilitation.
+In an August 2022 interview with Esquire, Cudi spoke on how two weeks after being admitted to rehab in 2016, he had suffered a stroke, revealing the incident forced him to spend the next few months in physical rehabilitation.